Aleix88/Hypervideos/README.md

 ## Code style guide
 In order to keep the code clean, the following guidelines must be followed:

-1 - Each code statement must end in a semicolon.
+1 - Each code statement must end in a semicolon.<br/>
 2 - Private functions names must start with two lower bars.
 Ex: __myPrivateFunction().

 ## Examples